Rainier-rq/FollowSoftConstraints/README.md

 ```shell
 cd CL_train
 ```
-In the first stage, the model is trained using the the datasets corresponding to simpler curriculums:
+In the first stage, the model is trained using the the datasets corresponding to simpler curricula:
 ```shell
 llamafactory-cli train lora_dpo_easy.yaml
 ```
-Then the trained model is further trained using the datasets corresponding to  more challenging curriculums:
+Then the trained model is further trained using the datasets corresponding to  more challenging curricula:
 ```shell
 llamafactory-cli train lora_dpo_hard.yaml
 ```